aburi6800/msx-blockbreaker/README.md

 ## More Information

-- Please refer to this [document](https://github.com/aburi6800/msx-blockbreaker/documents/BLOCKBRK.pdf).
+- Please refer to this [document](https://github.com/aburi6800/msx-blockbreaker/blob/main/documents/BLOCKBRK.pdf).
 (Japanese only)

-- This program and other related files are licensed under terms of GPL (GNU General Public License).
+- This program and other related files are licenshttps://github.com/aburi6800/msx-blockbreaker/blob/main/documents/BLOCKBRK.pdfed under terms of GPL (GNU General Public License).
 Changes, suggestions and improvement are welcomed.